Dielectric breakdown of strongly correlated insulators in one dimension: Universal formula from non-Hermitian sine-Gordon theory: Abstract

 \section{Abstract}

-Application of sufficiently strong electric fields to insulators induces finite currents and then the insulators become metallic.
-This phenomenon is called dielectric breakdown and known as a fundamental nonequilibrium and nonlinear transport phenomenon in solids.
+Application of a strong electric field to insulators induces a finite current.
+This phenomenon is called dielectric breakdown and is known as a fundamental nonequilibrium and nonlinear transport phenomenon in solids.
 Here, we study the dielectric breakdown of generic strongly correlated insulators in one dimension.
-Combining bosonization techniques with a theory of quantum tunneling, we develop an effective field-theoretical description of dielectric breakdown with a non-Hermitian sine-Gordon theory.
-Then, we derive an analytic formula of the threshold field which is a many-body generalization of the Landau-Zener formula.
-Importantly, we point out that the threshold field contains a previously overlooked factor originating from charges of elementary excitations, which should be significant when a system has fractionalized excitations.
-We apply our results to integrable lattice models and confirm that our formula is valid in a broad range including the weak coupling regime, indicating its wide and potential applicability.
-Our results unveil universal aspects in nonlinear and nonequilibrium transport phenomena for various strongly correlated insulators.
+Combining bosonization techniques with a quantum tunneling theory, we develop an effective field-theoretical description of dielectric breakdown using a non-Hermitian sine-Gordon theory.
+Then, we derive an analytic formula for the threshold field, which is a many-body generalization of the Landau-Zener formula.
+Importantly, we point out that the threshold field contains a previously overlooked factor originating from the charges of elementary excitations, which should be significant when a system has fractionalized excitations.
+We apply our results to integrable lattice models and confirm that our formula is valid in a broad range including the weak coupling regime, indicating its wide potential applicability.
+Our results unveil universal aspects of nonlinear and nonequilibrium transport phenomena in various strongly correlated insulators.